 It also offers people the chance to make a meaningful, collective contribution to mitigating climate change, materially more than they can ever achieve with purchasing appliances, light bulbs, improving insulation, using public transport or other noble energy saving measures.

 We know there are still considerable misconceptions about wind farms and other renewable technologies and a lack of education as to their benefits.
 Community projects will have a role in allowing local people to see for themselves how they work and the benefits they offer.

 And as such they will create interest in renewable energy as well as being a tourist drawcard.

 Across the world thousands of communities have established their own renewable energy projects.
 In Denmark, the home of community renewable energy, the Danish Wind Turbine Owners’ Association was formed in 1978.
 Critical to the success of the wind industry, it works with wind co-ops, scientists, technicians, manufacturers and politicians.
 Here in Australia, we have organisations like the Community Power Agency and Embark providing similar support, linking 40 Community renewable energy groups throughout the country.

-If wind farms and other forms of renewable energy are to meet the federal government’s renewable energy target of 20% by 2020, local communities can take decisions and reap the benefits.
+If wind farms and other forms of renewable energy are to meet the federal government’s renewable energy target, local communities can take decisions and reap the benefits.
 It provides an opportunity for self determination in the face of government inaction – creating real changes at a community level to manage our own destiny and get off the fossil-fuel roundabout.